Sacheen Littlefeather, who rejected Oscar on Marlon Brando’s behalf, dies, aged 75

-Sacheen Littlefeather death: Actor who rejected Oscar on Marlon Brando’s behalf dies, aged 75
+Sacheen Littlefeather death: Activist who rejected Oscar on Marlon Brando’s behalf dies, aged 75

 Native American actor was booed by notable Hollywood stars at 1973 ceremony

-Sacheen Littlefeather, the Native American actor who declined Marlon Brando’s Oscar, has died, aged 75.
+Sacheen Littlefeather, the Native American actor and activist who declined Marlon Brando’s Oscar, has died.

 The news was announced by the Academy of Motion Pictures, who wrote on Twitter: “Sacheen Littlefeather, Native American civil rights activist who famously declined Marlon Brando’s 1973 Best Actor Academy Award, dies at 75,”